peek-travel/peek-plus-api-docs/source/index.html.md

 The `Activities` query is the most powerful query in the API in that it can be used for two major use-cases:

-1) Provide activities based on filters/sorting (location / price / keywords / etc).
+1. Provide activities based on filters/sorting (location / price / keywords / etc).
 This could power real-time experiences where you need very specific activities for a given use-case.
-2) You want to "ingest" our entire inventory through crawling every page of the results, pulling every field that is of importance to you.
+2. You want to "ingest" our entire inventory through crawling every page of the results, pulling every field that is of importance to you.

 For the purposes of this example, let's say you just need each Activity's `name`.
 Your query for both use-cases would be identical.

 In the two examples above, the main difference is what you pass in for variables.
 For a very specific query you'd pass in filters and sort values based on your desires.
-For crawling the whole inventory, you'd also likely not include any filters and you'd ask for `total_pages` so you can crawl through all of them.
+For crawling the whole inventory, you'd also likely not include any filters and you'd ask for `totalPages` so you can crawl through all of them, etc.